Updated on February 9th, 2023

 - Taxes – For loans over a certain value, the IRS requires taxes to be paid on the interest collected.
 If the lender charges an interest rate that is lower than the AFR, the lender is still required to pay taxes on both the interest earned as well as the difference between the AFR and the interest rate that was charged.

 - Missed payments – Arguably, the most obvious risk is that the borrower can stop (or refuse) to make payments on the loan.
-Short from taking the family member to court, there is little the lender can do to collect the money lent.
+If one wants to avoid taking a family member to court, there are not many other options for the lender to collect the money lent.

-Take time to listen to exactly why the family member needs money.
-If something doesn’t feel right, it’s probably for good reason.
-However, with all things money, removing emotion from the equation is recommended.
-Use the lending checklist below to aid in making a fair and reasonable decision on whether or not the family member should be lent to:
+The first thing a person should do before loaning money to a family member is consider their reasoning for requiring a loan.
+When it comes to money, removing emotion from the equation is recommended.
+Use the lending checklist below to aid in making a fair and reasonable decision on whether or not the family member deserves a loan:

-Before lending money to a family member, go through the following questions to determine if they’re a good fit to receive funds:
+Before lending money to a family member, the following questions should be considered to determine if they’re a good fit to receive funds:

-- What would they use the money for?
+- What would the borrower use the money for?

 - Are they responsible with their money?